yunyaogu/yunyaogu.github.io/README.md

 #HaveSomeSelfAwarenesses #YourInsecuritesLookLikeAJoke

 ## My Action of Giving: Just buy more books for yourself than say that you have a big family to feed; ask yourself— what is it that makes you a despicable snake who never contributes a cent?
 At least snakes have dead skins that can be used to treat disease in TCM.
 In a world that being caring and kind is a weakness, moral ethics are the lowest bar to refrain people from doing evil, as a failed designer who exited consulting, I’d still be the failed designer who got two 4 out of 5 performance reviews but still exited consulting, walking away from drawing a big “bubbly foam” of design than say I have a big family to feed to beg for a designer salary.
 Hope you rise and shine with the ladder called chaos and no shame.
+## I own my failure, so I walked away from design and started over.
+What about you?

 ___